 Why study Physics?

 Physics has never been in such an exciting state as it is today.
-The challenges of discovering the ultimate structure of matter and the universe and solving the world’s energy crisis lie with physicists.
+The challenges of discovering the ultimate structure of matter and the universe, and solving the world’s energy crisis lie with physicists.
 The future of mankind will be directed by people who know about Physics.
 It improves our daily lives and the world we live in through the development of new technologies.
-Physicists are widely sought after.

 Topics of study at A-Level

 Opportunities beyond the classroom

 The Physics Department runs a biennial trip to the CERN laboratories in Geneva, Switzerland.
 We also enter the Physics Olympiad and run a STEM club.

 What this subject might lead to

 Suggested entrance requirement (if applicable)

 At least a 6 at GCSE Physics or Combined Science (7-9 recommended for the latter); and at least a 6 in GCSE Mathematics (7-9 recommended).
-It is also helpful to be studying AS Maths alongside Physics.
+It is also helpful to be studying Maths alongside Physics.